macy-li/local_aws/README.md

 # local_aws
 Contains sample code to develop and test AWS applications locally.
+    .
+    ├── localstack              # Test files (alternatively `spec` or `tests`) │   ├── sam_localstack      # SAM to deploy lambda in localstack
+    │   ├── sam_localstack_1    # SAM to deploy lambda in localstack ( SQS as event source )
+    │   └── lambda              # test lambda function with localstack
+    ├── moto                    # test cases with moto └── Readme.md

 ## localstack
 localstack is a cloud service emulator that runs in a single container on your laptop or in your CI environment.